Light Microscope And Electron Microscope Difference

 Electron Microscope: Unveiling the Nanoscale

 The electron microscope takes microscopy to an entirely new level by using a beam of electrons instead of light.
-Electrons have a much shorter wavelength than visible light (as small as 0.005 nm), allowing for significantly higher magnification and resolution.
+In practice, electrons have a much shorter wavelength than visible light (as small as 0.
+005 nm), allowing for significantly higher magnification and resolution.
 Electron microscopes can achieve magnifications of up to 10,000,000x and resolutions of around 0.2 nm, enabling visualization of individual atoms.

 • Principles of Operation: Instead of lenses, electron microscopes use electromagnetic fields to focus the electron beam.
 The electrons interact with the sample, and the resulting signal is used to create an image.